Alex-MobileApps/preferred-paths/README.md

   - edge_con_diff_func_region
   - prev_visited_func_region
   - inter_func_regional_connections
+  - rand_walk (i.e. selecting any neighbour with equal probability)
+  - closest_to_target
   - anti criteria versions of any of the above (e.g. anti_streamlines, anti_node_str)
 - All other parameters are the same as for PreferredPath objects